 - Deliver task-specific worker training on silica hazards, controls, and health effects

-- Maintain exposure monitoring, objective data, and medical records per 29 CFR 1910.1020
+- Keep records of exposure monitoring, objective data, and medical surveillance per 29 CFR 1910.1020

 The Competent Person Role